Ephigenia/circleboard2/README.md

 ## Setup

+There’s a alway up to date version running at https://circleboard2.herokuapp.com/ where you can set you own [CircleCi API Token](https://circleci.com/account/api) and use it as your dashboard.

+If you’re planning to run you own instance i would recommend to fork this project and connect it to a [heroku](https://www.heroku.com/) project.

+## Develop

 Before you can start testing or developing you’ll have to install all dependencies with:

     npm install
     npm start

+## Tests

+There are not tests so far.
+Will be added in later version.

 ## Releasing